sktime/sktime-dl/README.rst

 Meta-functionality
 ~~~~~~~~~~~~~~~~~~

-Hyper-parameter tuning (through calls to sci-kit learns Grid and RandomizedSearch tools, currently) and ensembling methods (over different random initialisations for stability) are also available.
+-	Hyper-parameter tuning (through calls to sci-kit learns Grid and RandomizedSearch tools, currently)
+-	Ensembling methods (over different random initialisations for stability)
 These act as wrappers to networks, and can be used in high-level and experimental pipelines as with any sktime model.

 Documentation
 -------------